 Alongside his work at Nicholson & Co., James is a renowned professional tenor, having sung in several cathedral choirs including Winchester Cathedral and St George’s Chapel, Windsor Castle.
 He has sung in most of the UK’s top ensembles and is in demand as a soloist.

 |Kevin Davies joined Nicholson & Co. on work experience straight from school in 1981 as apprentice organ builder and has been with the company ever since, working his way up to Factory Manager.

 Kevin has responsibility for a team of 11 in the workshop and successfully combines this with the on-site management of projects.

 |Mike Lane joined Nicholson & Co. in 1977 as a trainee/apprentice organ builder in the workshop.
 He left Malvern in 1984 and moved to Yorkshire, where he was employed at Laycock & Bannister (Nicholson & Co.) in Keighley.

 Having moved on to a career in cabinet making and shopfitting, Mike gained considerable experience in AutoCAD in the design office and became a draughtsman/designer.
 In 2002, Mike returned to Malvern and once again joined the Nicholson & Co. team in his new role as draughtsman.

 Mike is responsible for producing the designs from tender stage with input from the directors on technical and tonal matters.

-He produces a full design from site survey to finished organ and, in recent years, has also become responsible for project management.
+He produces a full design from site survey to finished organ.

 Richard Sanders – Pipe Maker